-Most Northeast students demonstrate financial need, with 88.3% of first-time, full-time degree-seeking students enrolled in Fall 2022 receiving financial aid, including 36.7% receiving Pell grants.
+Most Northeast students demonstrate financial need, with 87.9% of first-time, full-time degree-seeking students enrolled in Fall 2023 receiving financial aid, including 37.1% receiving Pell grants.
 Minimal increases have been made to tuition and fees over the past five years.

 Two areas have seen changes made to reduce our students' financial impact.
 First, the Foundation office has dramatically increased the number of scholarships available to students.
-The Northeast Foundation has increased the amount of dollars awarded in scholarships to our students by 270% in the last ten years.
-In 2021-22, \$444,005 in scholarships were provided to Northeast students, an increase of \$30,334 over the previous academic year.
-Second, after seeing an increased demand for scholarships after the scholarship deadline date of March 1 had passed, the Financial Aid office implemented a rolling deadline for scholarships.
-Priority is given as of March 1, but any scholarships not awarded will continue to be open to students who submit their applications after March 1.
-On March 1, 2023, there were 1,032 scholarship applications submitted, and as of September 22, 2023, there were 1,312 scholarship applications submitted.
-This is an additional 280 students that were allowed to apply for a scholarship because of this rolling deadline being implemented.

-A recent scholarship analysis by demographics has allowed the college to understand which students are receiving scholarships, and who is not.
-In 2022-23, 16.48% of those receiving scholarships were minorities, 49.29% were first generation, and 50.42% were male.
+The Northeast Foundation has increased the amount of dollars awarded in scholarships to our students by 81% over the last five years from \$413,672 in 2019-20 to \$749,370 in 2023-24.
+The average award per student has also increased by 48% over the same time frame from \$846 to \$1,251. r.
+Scholarship analysis by demographics has allowed the college to understand which students are receiving scholarships, and who is not.
+In 2023-24, 17.63% of those receiving scholarships were minorities, 48.96% were first generation, and 50.60% were female.
 This information allows the Foundation, Financial Aid office, and recruiters/enrollment specialists to identify strategies to increase outreach where needed.